What is necrotizing fasciitis?

 How is it treated?

 Antibiotics are an important part of the treatment for necrotizing fasciitis.
 However, antibiotics on their own are not usually enough.
-This is because necrotizing fasciitis cuts off the blood supply to body tissue, and the antibiotics must be carried by blood to the infected site in order to work.
+This is because necrotizing fasciitis cuts off the blood supply to body tissue, and the antibiotics must be carried by blood to the infected site to work.
 Surgery, combined with antibiotics, is the usual treatment.

 What are my chances of getting necrotizing fasciitis?